 Since our inaugural poetry reading on March 28th, 2012, featuring Vancouver's Poet Laureate Evelyn Lau, Lunch Poems has hosted a wide range of poets, and their works reflecting the rich diversity of the poetry scene in our community.

-Please enter your email below to subscribe to the Lunch Poems mailing list.
+Subscribe to the Lunch Poems mailing list

 3rd Wednesday, every month (except July and August) 12:00 PM to 1:00 PM

 Teck Gallery in SFU’s Harbour Centre Campus, 515 West Hasting Street, Vancouver, BC (map)

 Located only 100 steps from Waterfront Station; the heart of the region’s transit network.

 Email email@example.com for more information about our program.

 Wayde Compton is the author of 49th Parallel Psalm, a finalist for the Dorothy Livesay Poetry Prize; Performance Bond; After Canaan: Essays on Race Writing and Region, which was nominated for a City of Vancouver Book Award; and The Outer Harbour: Stories.
 He also edited the anthology Bluesprint: Black British Columbian Literature and Orature.
 He is a co-founder of the Hogan’s Alley Memorial Project, an organization that has collaborated on multiple projects intent on preserving the public memory of Vancouver’s original black community.
 Compton is the program director of Creative Writing in Continuing Studies at Simon Fraser University.